 - Brown Cording (I got the cording pictured at Michaels)

 - 2 Turquoise Bird Beads (These also came from Michaels)

 - Clear Spacer Beads (I used the ones that came with the bird beads)

 - 2 Brown Rectangle Glass Beads (Mine came from a mixed set like this)

-First, cut a length of cording about 4 in. long.
+First, cut a length of cording about 4 inches long.
 Tie a knot in the end as pictured above.

 Thread on your turquoise bird bead first.
 Pull the bead down all the way to your knot.

-Next string your clear spacer bead followed by your brown glass bead on the cording.
+Follow the spacer bead with your brown glass bead on the cording.
 Again, pull the beads all the way down so that all of the beads are taut together.